jdx/mise/ide-integration.md

 ## Xcode

 Xcode projects can run system commands from script build phases and schemes.
 Since Xcode sandboxes the execution of the script using the tool `/usr/bin/sandbox-exec`, don't expect Mise and the automatically-activated tools to work out of the box.
 First, you'll need to add `$(SRCROOT)/.mise.toml` to the list of **Input files**.
 This is necessary for Xcode to allow reads to that file.
-Then, you'll need to run your commands through the `mise x` command, which
+Then, you'll need to run your commands through the `mise x` command:

 ```bash
 # Add Mise to the PATH